 When we check all the fittings, they are all fine, but the water filter still leaks.

 Why?
-Because they sealed it up with sealant and it expanded, putting a crack in it which caused it to weep.
+Because they sealed it up with sealant and it expanded, putting a crack in it which caused it to warp.

 When this happens, we need to pull the whole thing apart, replace the split head cap and mention it to the plumber - thread tape only.